 Since 1867, the University of Illinois has been fulfilling its mission to foster discovery through innovative research, tackling global problems and expanding the human experience.
 The university needed a way to turn disparate data into a better student and staff experience.
-Since deploying Splunk in 2012, University of Illinois is:

 With 200-plus buildings scattered across a three-square-mile campus, the University of Illinois resembles a small city.
 To ensure this sprawling campus feels like a home to its more than 50,000 students, the university uses data as a tool to connect the community.

 “My core purpose for the university is to push us forward into new innovative methods, and data is the most glaring example of where we need that,” says Nick Vance, who leads the data and technology innovation team.
-“We’re using Splunk to drive insights about our students, staff, faculty and researchers, so we can help students have a better experience and give researchers and faculty the tools they need.”
+“We’re using Splunk® to drive insights about our students, staff, faculty and researchers, so we can help students have a better experience and give researchers and faculty the tools they need.”

 Data is central to the new Student Success Initiative, which helps staff better understand what makes students successful.
 The team is investigating ways to use Splunk to combine data from management system logs, online courses, wireless access, databases and other sources, then build models that identify which students may be facing challenges.
 These insights will help the team collaborate with advisors to provide personalized care and academic help to at-risk students.

 At University of Illinois, data is an integral part of every decision — from classroom learning to athletic performance.
 The women’s soccer team wears biometric sensors during practices and regularly completes surveys that track the players’ fatigue levels.
-By using Splunk to analyze this data, the IT team informed coaches what kind of impact each type of practice had on their players.
+By using Splunk to analyze this data, the IT team informed coaches about what kind of impact each type of practice had on their players.

 In one instance, athletics officials contacted the IT department when an athlete caught a severe strain of the flu.
 By using Splunk to determine which other athletes had shared a public computer with the sick player, the university helped contain the illness and keep other student athletes healthy.